Returning to the Workplace

 Less expenses – no fancy lunch dates or travel costs!

-A lack of community and low sense of teamwork
+A lack of community and a low sense of teamwork

 Poor communication – no real time face to face communication